When it comes to building an email marketing calendar for your email campaigns, one size does not fit all.

 Deciding on email cadence

 Just as one size does not fit all for a brand’s marketing calendar, the same applies to cadence.
 When and how often you mail will affect your critical open rate and click-through rate.
+Send too many emails, and your audience might get annoyed; send too few, and they might forget about you.

 If your brand is new to email marketing and hasn’t yet created a calendar, it’s unlikely you’ll find your optimal email cadence immediately.